danomatika/ofxMidi/README.md

 * create a new group "ofxMidi" in the "addons" group
 * drag these directories from ofxMidi into this new group: `ofxMidi/src` & `ofxMidi/libs`
   * in the Add dialog: add to your current project target, uncheck "Copy items if needed" & select "Create groups"
-  * if building for OSX, remove the src/ios & libs/pgmidi folder references
+  * if building for macOS, remove the src/ios & libs/pgmidi folder references
   * if building for iOS, remove the src/desktop & libs/rtmidi folder references
 * add the CoreMIDI framework to your project
   * click on your project in the sidebar